What makes Barbara Sharon a good Portuguese teacher?

 What is the fastest way to learn Portuguese?

-Combining speaking practice, listening exposure, and
+The fastest approach combines regular speaking practice, listening exposure,

 Do I really need to study grammar?